 You can define variables in the TLD.

-For more information, see Section 7, "Define scripting variables (optional)."
+For more information, see 7.

 4.7 Writing Cooperative Nested Tags

 You can design your tags to implicitly use properties from tags they are nested within.
 For example, in the code example called SQL Query (see the samples/examples/jsp/tagext/sql directory of your WebLogic Server installation) a <sql:query> tag is nested within a <sql:connection> tag.
 The query tag searches for a parent scope connection tag and uses the JDBC connection established by the parent scope.